In a changing and uncertain world, how do we (re)learn how to live in our place?

 Waterfront Regeneration Trust and Great Lakes Waterfront Trail – This amazing trail reconnects people to the water and is a catalyst for improvements in many of the communities it interconnects.
 The Trail is a powerful opportunity to be on the land in the GTB, for a quick stroll or a multi-day, long distance adventure.
 "The essence of greenways is connections – not simply connecting recreational areas through trails, but connecting wildlife habitats to each other, human communities to other human communities, city to country, people to nature."

-Toronto and Region Conservation Authority (TRCA) – The largest conservation authority in the GTB.
+Toronto and Region Conservation Authority (TRCA) – The largest conservation authority in the GTB and the largest provider of outdoor education in Canada.
 Across its watersheds, TRCA hosts webinars and e-learning activities, guided hikes, festivals and other seasonal events, educational workshops, and public consultations.

 Rouge National Urban Park – Canada's largest at 7,900 hectares.
 This natural environment is easily accessible from the city.
 It includes forests, creeks, farms and trails as well as marshland, a beach on Lake Ontario, and human history spanning over 10,000 years.
 You can explore on your own, enjoy a free guided walk, and even take a virtual hike on one of several trails.